yannickperrenet/dotfiles/README.md

 5. Select the _Dracula_ from the _Color Presets..._

 ### Vim
- My special thanks go out to the [Ultimate Vim configuration](https://github.com/amix/vimrc) by amix, on which I based 80% of my configurations.
+My special thanks goes out to the [Ultimate Vim configuration](https://github.com/amix/vimrc) which has helped me out a great deal to get started with my own `.vimrc`.

 Use [Vundle](https://github.com/VundleVim/Vundle.vim) to manage packages, run `:PluginInstall` to install the plugins (once inside Vim).

 ### tmux
-> NOTE: you need to have at least version 3.1 installed.
+> You need to have at least version 3.1 installed.
 Otherwise tmux will not look inside the
 > `~/.config` directory and you would need to symlink the `tmux.conf` in the home directory.

 Basically a clone of [Oh My Tmux!](https://github.com/gpakosz/.tmux)